nextstrain/docs.nextstrain.org/src/tutorials/zika.rst

 Exploring Zika virus evolution
 ==============================

-This tutorial explains how to create `a Nextstrain build <https://docs.nextstrain.org/projects/augur/en/stable/faq/what-is-a-build.html>`__ for the Zika virus.
+This tutorial explains how to create :doc:`a Nextstrain build <augur:faq/what-is-a-build>` for the Zika virus.
 We will first make the build step-by-step using an example data set.
 Then we will see how to automate this stepwise process by defining a pathogen build script.

 .. contents:: Table of Contents
    :local: